-Arts students may take a Minor in Economics.
+All students may take a Minor in Economics.
 The requirements for the Minor are 8 courses in the discipline.
-The First Year course in Economics can count toward the Minor as well as two courses from the core of the student's Major programme.
-Students choosing to minor in Economics must maintain a minimum of a B- average in their three best courses of the Minor.
+The First Year course in Economics can count toward the Minor Students choosing to minor in Economics must maintain a minimum of a B- average in their three best courses of the Minor.